georkara/BaleUAVision/README.md

 #### A Simple Example
+Lets say that I want to run `visualization_coco.py` in order to view the COCO format annotations.
 Before running the script, I modify these paths according to my dataset's location for Hay bales 2 case.
 Example:

 ```python
 # Update these paths based on your dataset location